-A similar iterative process occurs between the engineering assessment and time-sequential model.
-The time-sequential model results in optimal generator dispatch outcomes and options to ensure transmission is adequate over the ISP horizon.
-If the engineering assessment suggests network changes, the inputs into the time-sequential model are adjusted and the process is repeated.
+A similar iterative process occurs between the power system assessment and time-sequential model.
+The timesequentialtime-sequential model results in optimal generator dispatch outcomes and options to ensure transmission is adequate over the ISP horizon.
+If the power system assessment suggests network changes, the inputs into the time-sequential model are adjusted and the process is repeated.
 Iterations continue until the optimised generation, storage, and network outlook has met the system reliability and operability needs and the overall costs and benefits have been determined.

-4.1 Verifying capacity outlook outcomes
+5.1 Verifying capacity outlook outcomes